 They take this very seriously.
 When I say they, I'm talking about law enforcement, prosecutors, judges.
 So, if you've got one of these cases and you're charged with extortion in Los Angeles, I've handled many cases like this.
 I have a lot of experience.
 I know what it takes to win the cases.
 I know what it takes to defend them and I know what it takes to negotiate them if that's what's necessary.

 Pick up the phone.
-Make the call and we’ll get moving on this right away to protect your rights, your freedom, your reputation and your liberty.
-Call a California criminal defense lawyer to review the details of your case.
+Make the call and we'll get moving on this right away to protect your rights, your freedom, your reputation and your liberty.